rhuss/evcc-charging-planner/README.md

 While evcc allows you to set a single target time for the end of a charging session, this setting is cleared after the session ends, requiring manual re-entry for regular schedules.

-Fortunately, thanks to evcc's extensibility, you can implement such a scheduler yourself.
+Fortunately, thanks to evcc's extensibility, you can implement such a scheduler yourself. `evcc-charging-planner` is a proof of concept that implements such a planner.

 Here's how it works:

 - **Event Detection**: When evcc detects a vehicle connection, it can trigger an event to external services as configured in its settings.
 - **Charging Plan Calculation**: An external program listens for these events and calculates the next charging session's end time.
 By default, evcc uses excess solar energy from your PV system, but it ensures your car reaches the configured State of Charge (SoC) by the specified time.
 If solar energy isn't sufficient, it draws the remaining energy from the grid, potentially optimizing costs by using dynamic electricity pricing.